 TENs are the latest in an evolving set of technologies used for district heating and cooling and are sometimes referred to as "fifth-generation" district heating and cooling systems.
-22 First- and second-generation district heating systems transport steam and pressurized fluids, often heated by fossil fuels, to a network of buildings.
+First- and second-generation district heating systems transport steam and pressurized fluids, often heated by fossil fuels, to a network of buildings.
 These systems can typically only be used for heating.
-23 Third- and fourth-generation district heating systems transport heated fluids to a network of buildings.
 These systems can also typically only be used for heating, but heat pumps can be used to electrify the heating only.
 Depending on the status of the piping infrastructure in a retrofit of a district heating system, third-and fourth- generation approaches may be a more economical pathway to decarbonization at the community level than a TEN because the heating can be electrified at a single source.
 One benefit of TENs and fifth-generation systems is that they can be used for both heating and cooling, and therefore can achieve GHG emissions reduction levels and economic efficiencies that heating-only systems may not achieve in areas where cooling is necessary.